kermitt2/grobid/doc/training/affiliation-address.md

 </affiliation>
 ```

+Note that this mark-up follows overall the [TEI](http://www.tei-c.org), which the addition of the custom element `<marker>`.

 ## Analysis

 ### Affiliation components

-We have selected four level of organizations, which correspond for the three first of them to the three-tiered system of WoS.
+We have selected three levels of organisations, which correspond to the three-tiered system of woS (Web of Science).
 Each one appear as value of the attribute `@type` of the element `<orgName>`:

 * __institution__: corresponds to the global structure that hosts the author (can be a university or an institute, e.g. MIT, INRIA) - the largest scale of organization type.